yinan-c/RSS-GPT/README.md

     - OPENAI_API_KEY: your OpenAI API key, get it from [here](https://platform.openai.com/account/api-keys)
 - Enable GitHub Actions to deploy GitHub Pages in repo settings
 - Configure your RSS feeds in config.ini
-- Change the links in 'main.py' to your own GitHub pages.

 You can check out [here](https://yinan.me/rss-gpt-manual-en.html) for a more detailed configuration guide.